Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Notes.md

 - **Amazon S3 Transfer Acceleration** can speed up content transfers to and from Amazon S3 by as much as 50-500% for long-distance transfer of larger objects.
 - **AWS Glacier** - used for secure storage and data archiving.
 - **AWS RDS** used for data that is changing frequently while **AWS EFS** used for data that is not changing frequently.
+- **Consolidated billing** is a billing method that combines multiple accounts into one invoice.
+It can simplify the billing process and make it easier to track spending.
 -